ironhacks/ironhacks-blog/content/hacks/2021-open-data-science-challenge/index.md

 More details on the evaluation criteria will be released at the start of the competition.

 ## What is the timeline?

 ### Data Science Challenge Spring-Summer 2021
-This challenge opens for registration on April 26, 2021 and will run until June 23, 2021.
+This challenge opens for registration on Spring 2021.
 There are multiple submission opportunities, at which your solution will be scored in real-time.
-The  first submission opportunity is on May 2, 2021.
-The last date to accept the rules is June 9, 2021.
-More details can be found
+The last date to accept the rules is June 2, 2021.

-**Data Science Challenge Spring-Summer 2021**: This challenge will open for registration on April 27, 2021 and will run until June 27, 2021.
-There are multiple submission opportunities, at which your solution will be scored in real-time.
-The  first submission opportunity is on May 9, 2021.
-The last date to accept the rules is June 9, 2021.
 More details can be found after the registration to the challenge on www.ironhacks.com

 ### Data Science Challenge Summer 2021
-This challenge will opens in the beginning of June and will run for 4 weeks.
+This challenge will opens in the beginning of June and will run for at least 4 weeks.
+This challenge will be set-up in collaboration with the department of workforce development and will focus on unemployment trends.

+## Who is eligable?

+Everybody who 1) speaks English and 2) is older than 16 years and 3) has programming skills in **Python**.
+So what are you waiting for?

 ## Why should you participate?

 There are range of reasons why you should take up the challenge.